jyan0919/AircraftManager/README.md

 ### Installing

-1. Import this proj as DynamicWeb Proj to Eclipse - set up Tomcat as Run time target
+1. Import this proj as DynamicWeb Proj to Eclipse
+    1. set up Tomcat as Run time target
 2. Convert the proj to Maven Project in Eclipse

 ## Deployment

 1. Right click proj in Eclipse
 2. Run As.. -> Maven Build
-  1. Goal as: spring-boot:run
+  1. Goal as: `spring-boot:run`

 ## Test